dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/LikertSurvey/removeQuestion

-**Description:** Removes a question and all of its associated responses.
+**Description:** Deletes a question and all associated responses.

 **Requirements:**
-- `question` exists
+- question exists

 **Effects:**
-- Removes the specified question and all `Response` entities associated with it.
+- removes the specified question and all `Response` entities associated with it

 **Request Body:**
 ```json